 The building is made up of two parts; the east part is a shopping center known as Shopping Cidade do Porto with 90 stores.
 The west part has offices for the most part.
 A chapel from 1748, Capela de Nossa Senhora do Bom Sucesso is reserved and can be seen on the side of the shopping center.

-How to get there: Casa da Música subway station is 10min walking distance.
+How to get there: Casa da Música subway station is a 10 minutes walking distance.

-Another example of postmodern architecture in Porto is Porto Palácio Hotel, a luxury, 5-star hotel.
+Another example of postmodern architecture in Porto is Porto Palácio Hotel & Spa, a luxury hotel in Porto.
 The building was opened in 1985 and it’s 65 meters tall.
 You can see the slight asymmetry and the playful addition of color in a metal structure at the bottom of the building.

 The VIP Lounge Bar & Restaurant is located on the last floor of the hotel (19th floor) and it has more than 200 types of whiskey from all around the world.
 It also has brunches on the weekends, lunch buffets on the weekdays and a dinner menu.